 c) Contact IRS if you think you may have tax issues due to your SSN misuse.

 d) File an online complaint with the Internet Crime Complaint Center (IC3).

 6. Place fraud alert.
 Contact either of the three credit reporting agencies (CRAs).
 This will not cancel your SSN misuse but will notify the government institutions and the CRAs.

 P.O.
 Box 6790

 P.O.
 Box 740241

 Normally, you can only spot an SSN scam after the perpetrator begins committing crimes with your personal information.
 If you see any of these breadcrumbs, follow the trail and stop it before it gets any worse!

 Make it Harder for Thieves to Steal your SSN

-If you see suspicious activity and believe that your SSN has been stolen, read our article on reporting the theft and safeguarding your accounts.
+If you see suspicious activity and believe that your SSN has been stolen, read our comprehensive guide to social security scams.
 If it looks like your SSN hasn’t been misused, then we suggest you take this time to make sure it’s safe.
 You can start by removing your public records (some of which can contain your SSN) from people-search sites.
 OneRep is here to help.
-Our tool removes you from 103 people-search engines automatically.
+Our tool removes you from 104 people-search engines automatically.
 Deleting your unauthorized listings from these websites will keep you off of the radar for a lot of unsavory characters, so you can live your life without fear that your identity will be stolen.